Create a Skill

 Now open the Skills.Manager.
 To do so, you can search it in the Widget Search.
 As the proxy, SkillMemory should already be selected.

 You also may want to open the Meta.LogViewer next to it, so that you can see both.
-Simply go to the Meta.LogViewer tap, grab the window and drag it to the left side of the Gui.
+Simply go to the Meta.LogViewer tap, grab the window and drag it to the left side of the GUI.

 If you click update on the top left of the Skills.Manager, you should see your skill_provider appear.
 If you expand it, you also see the skill say_hello.
 In case you implement multiple skills in the library they will all appear there.

 Now is the time to say hello!
 You can click on the skill and request the execution.
-Take a look at the LogViewer; you should see the message you have sent.
+Take a look at the LogViewer, you should see the message you have sent.
 Congratulations!

-Hello World!
+Output of the LogViewer: Hello World!